 Adverse Driving, Audit, Carrier Responsibility, compliance, DOT, Driver Reponsibility, drivers, Employer, FMCSA, Hours of Service Log, Hours-Of-Service, Roadside Inspections, Vehicle Inspection

 audit, Compliance, DOT, Driver Coercion, Drivers, FMCSA

-When a D.O.T. auditor shows up to investigate about a driver you had or have, and they discover you scheduling required him to break FMCSA regulations . . . the driver may not be the one on the hot seat.
+When a D.O.T. auditor shows up to investigate about a driver you had or currently employee, and they discover you scheduling requires him to break FMCSA regulations . . . the driver may not be the one on the hot seat.
 When the auditor asks for your explanation . . .

-and other variations on a carrier’s “its-not-my-fault” explanation will not fly when the ‘driver coercion” is added as by the D.O.T. in its effort beyond roadside inspections and gain more FMCSA compliance from Carriers.
+and other variations on a carrier’s “its-not-my-fault” explanations will not fly now that ‘driver coercion” was added by the D.O.T. in its effort to go beyond roadside inspections and gain more FMCSA compliance from Carriers.
 (Read More: DOT roadside Inspections enforcement status and 10 Hours of Duty Rule)

 A new rule to protect drivers from being compelled to violate federal safety regulations is set to publish today in the Federal Register.
 Known as the “driver coercion” rule, it provides FMCSA with the authority to go after not only carriers, but also shippers, receivers, and transportation intermediaries. ( read more )

 Such actions are used as leverage, to force or leverage the victim to act in a way contrary to their own interests.